dendronhq/dendron-site/vault/dendron.release.2021-08-02.md

 - better layouts and indicators for graphs
 - bug fixes for hash tags and navigating xvault links
 - Better performance in block autocomplete
-- Enhance/confirm overwrite in gdoc pod [[docs|dendron.topic.pod.builtin.google-docs.import]]
-- Github Publish Pod implemented [[docs|dendron.topic.pod.builtin.github.publish]]
 - general stability improvements
+- full test coverage for all operating systems

 ### Docs